Olivia Colman gets royal honor ahead of debut in ‘The Crown’

 Novelist Joanna Trollope and Lee Child, writer of the Jack Reacher thrillers, were made CBEs.

-Feargal Sharkey, former lead singer of The Undertones — best known for punk classic “Teenage Kicks” — was named an Officer of the Order of the British Empire, or OBE.
-So were singer-songwriter Elvis Costello and actress Cush Jumbo, a star of TV legal series “The Good Fight.”
+Like Costello, Feargal Sharkey, former lead singer of The Undertones — best known for punk classic “Teenage Kicks” — was made an Officer of the Order of the British Empire, as was actress Cush Jumbo, a star of TV legal series “The Good Fight.”

-British-Sri Lankan rapper MIA, whose full name is Mathangi Arulpragasam, was made a Member of the Order of the British Empire, or MBE.